Next Tuesday, when our Michigan students come for their beautiful, post-Labor Day first day of school, I’m going to bust out something hot.

 never been tested

-So anyways, here’s the hotness: to help me get to know my students, and to introduce them to the awesomeness of argumentation on the first day, I’m going to have each student brainstorm 5 or so clear and precise arguable claims that tell the rest of the class something about them.
+So anyways, here’s the hotness: to help me get to know my students, and to introduce them to the awesomeness of argumentation on the first day, I’m going to have each student brainstorm five or so clear and precise arguable claims that tell the rest of the class something about them.

 I’ll begin by modeling something like this:

 Okay, some of the things that are important to me are my beautiful wife and daughters, Jesus, tacos, teaching, and reading.
-Some things that I did this past summer include camping out West, renovating a house, and hating/repeatedly singing “Call Me Maybe.”
+Some things that I did this past summer include camping out west, renovating a house, and hating/repeatedly singing “Call Me Maybe.”
 One of my core beliefs about students is that hard workers come out ahead of lazy smart people.

 So that’s probably enough for my five.
 Now, how can I turn these into debatable claims?
 In other words, how can I state them in a way that you could argue with me?
 Let’s just try it: